Country home in Corfu

 We are in the country and have a car which is a must as we are on a hill.
 There is also a bus service that is accessible about 1/2 a mile away that will take you into Corfu Town and from there you can catch buses to major destinations all over the island.
 You can buy a weekly pass that will cost five euro which is a bargain.

 We have a travel guide next to the bed in the guest bedroom that will give you great ideas for days out, the Achillion Palace is not for from us (accessible by bus) and it truly is a must as the views are breathtaking.

 The beaches are about 1/2 drive and can be found using the sat nav.

 Responsibilities & Pets

 They are normally fed inside and once they have eaten their fill we put the bowls outside in case they want more, or the strays want it.
-There is a dog (Honey) that lives downstairs and she is a food monster and has been known to get aggressive with cats when food is involved, therefore always keep the gate closed and if she use to get in the garden through the back (we have tried to block this access) just shoo her out the garden if she gets in.
-She is a lovely friendly dog and loves cuddles, but she can be a pest though.
+There is a dog (Honey) that lives downstairs and she is a food monster and has been known to get aggressive with cats when food is involved, therefore always keep the gate closed and she use to get in the garden through the back (we have tried to block this access) just shoo her out the garden if she gets in.
+She is a lovely friendly dog and loves cuddles, but she can be a pest.
 She understands english and what 'go home Honey' means....

 All doors in the house should be kept closed internally to stop mozzies and there is a fly zapper in the kitchen, front room and bedroom which we put on at night.
-If there is a thunderstorm all the shutters at the rear of the house (7 in total) MUST be closed, to prevent water seeping in.
+If there is a thunderstorm all the shutters at the front of the house (7 in total) MUST be closed, to prevent water seeping in.